 - Be able to view the logs for tests you run in Postman at the same time.

 - see the actual data in Dynamo DB and S3

 - Invoke a Lambda directly.

 - view CloudWatch Invocation logs of the lambda that your endpoint invoked

-Manage the 20 services you are already using in a meaningful way.
+Manage 25 services and counting you are already using in a more meaningful way.
 Click through to learn more about the services that are currently integrated with Commandeer.

 - Algolia - Search Cache on steroids

 - Ansible - yml based infrastructure as code

 - Bash Runner - run your bash scripts with ease from our GUI